programat/programat/README.md

 - Bridging the gap between theoretical computer science and practical software engineering

 ### Current Projects
-- Working on [wemeet project](https://github.com/wemeet-inc) with professional friends in spare time
+- Working on different projects from personal brand Spark to applying to YCombinator
 - Developing a cross-platform AI-powered fitness app in a startup

 ### About Me